Dimash Qudaibergen: 2022 Kazakh protests

-During the 2022 Kazakh protests, Kudaibergen published an Instagram post on 4 January 2022 calling for a peaceful solution to the issues raised by the protesters as well as internal stability and calmness.
-Kudaibergen was one of the very few Kazakh celebrities to comment on the protests.
-On 5 January 2022, Kudaibergen's account went offline without any explanation.
-He had over 3 million followers and was one of the most followed Kazakh accounts on the platform.
-On 6 January, his producer and composer Igor Krutoy claimed in a comment on his own Instagram account that Kudaibergen's account had been put offline following the events.
+During the 2022 Kazakh protests, Dimash made an Instagram post on 4 January calling for a peaceful solution to the issues raised by the protesters as well as internal stability and calmness.
+Dimash was one of the very few Kazakh celebrities to comment on the protests.
+On 5 January, Dimash's account went offline without any explanation.
+He had over three million followers and was one of the most followed Kazakh accounts on the platform.
+On 6 January, his producer and composer Igor Krutoy claimed in a comment on his own Instagram account that Dimash's account had been put offline following the events.